eclipse-csi/security-handbook/docs/vulnerabilities/advisories.md

 ### Pre-advisories

-For some issue projects might want to release pre-advisories, messages stating that there is a pending release with important security fixes.
+For some issues projects might want to release pre-advisories, messages stating that there is a pending release with important security fixes.
 Such a pre-advisory should give the exact date of the release.
 Pre-advisories help system administrators to plan maintenance and incite them to install updates.

 On the other hand, if a fix is already available in the version control system, attackers can usually figure out which commit brings the fix and could develop and deploy exploitation before the official release.